Life and Dignity of the Human Person

 - Support Adult Stem Cell Research

-- Write to your legislators on the need for ethical research practices
+- Write to your legislators on the need for ethical research practices.
+Find your legislator here.

-- Take steps to ensure that your parish and liturgies are accessible to all peoples.
+- Take steps to ensure that your parish and liturgies are accessible to all people.

-- Advocate for public policies that promote the rights of those with disabilities, especially the unborn
+- Advocate for public policies that promote the rights of those with disabilities, especially the unborn.
+Find your legistlator here, asking for more resources to those with dissabilities.

 End of Life

-- Fill out a Catholic Living Will and discuss your wishes with your family
+- Fill out a Catholic Living Will, DNR, and discuss your wishes with your family